Police probing shooting linked to the north Belfast Irish National Liberation Army (INLA) have made an arrest

-Police probing shooting on Antrim Road linked to the north Belfast Irish National Liberation Army (INLA) have made an arrest
+Police probing attempted murder on Antrim Road linked to the north Belfast Irish National Liberation Army (INLA) have made an arrest

 The arrest is in connection with a shooting incident in Antrim Road area on Wednesday, 31st May 2023.